-Vaillant Pressure Reliefe Valve
+Vaillant Pressure Relief Valve

 F20 Vaillant Fault Code - What Does The Vaillant F20 Error Mean?A faulty Vaillant pressure relief valve (PRV) doesn't typically trigger a specific fault code but will cause a continuous pressure drop, leading to an F22 error code (low water pressure) on the boiler display.
 You can identify a faulty PRV by signs like water dripping from the external overflow pipe or the boiler frequently needing to be repressurised.
 If the F22 code persists after repressurising the system to the recommended 1.0-1.5 bar, it strongly suggests a problem with the PRV, and you should contact a Gas Safe registered engineer to check and replace the valve.